Department of Mathematics

 Manny's Research and Papers

-My research interests lie in Ring Theory (both noncommutative and commutative rings)
+My research focuses on Ring Theory (both noncommutative and commutative rings)

 and Noncommutative Geometry (including noncommutative algebraic geometry).

-I am also interested in cases where these ideas intersect with the study of category theory,
+I am often interested in cases where these ideas intersect with the study of category theory,

 operator algebras, and quantum physics.